samsheffield/Unreal_Engine_Workshop/docs/week4.md

 ### Assignment Details
 This week you will create a small new project in Unreal Engine focused on basic interaction.

 Your task is to design a simple level where the player can interact with objects through collision or proximity and trigger outcomes such as resetting the current level or moving to a new level.
+Use the level's design to complicate the player's ability to interact with the objects.

+Consider the relationship to the player has to the objects and why they might want to interact with them.

 ### Assignment Goal
 The purpose of this exercise is to introduce Blueprint scripting for interaction.
 You will learn how to: